 Introverts enjoy spending time alone in their homes, quiet parks or beaches or any other secluded place.
 That’s precious time to them.
 Events with big crowds tend to be intimidating, overwhelming and stressful.
 That does not mean that they don’t like other people, as many assume.
 They can be very social, love their friends and family and like being around them.

 The interaction with others is in general not a problem at all.
 But they couldn’t be around too many people all the time as it draws down their energy.
-That’s why they need some time alone afterwards to recharge.
+That’s why they need some time alone afterward to recharge.

 Bring it to the next level…